+353-1-416-8900REST OF WORLD

 Scope & Segmentation

-• End Use Industry: Chemicals, Oil & Gas, Power Generation, Refining, Transportation
+• End Use Industry: Chemicals, Oil & Gas, Power Generation, Refining, and Transportation lead market demand, providing diverse applications for decarbonized hydrogen adoption across industrial processes.

-• Production Technology: Auto Thermal Reforming, Coal Gasification, Gas Partial Oxidation, Steam Methane Reforming with Carbon Capture
+• Production Technology: Auto Thermal Reforming, Coal Gasification, Gas Partial Oxidation, and Steam Methane Reforming With Carbon Capture enable integration of carbon management within widely used hydrogen production methods.

-• Company Coverage: Linde plc, Air Liquide SA, Air Products and Chemicals Inc., Royal Dutch Shell plc, BP p.l.c., Exxon Mobil Corporation, Chevron Corporation, TotalEnergies SE, Equinor ASA, China Petroleum & Chemical Corporation
+• Key Companies: Leading stakeholders include Linde plc, Air Liquide SA, Air Products and Chemicals, Inc., Royal Dutch Shell plc, BP p.l.c., Exxon Mobil Corporation, Chevron Corporation, TotalEnergies SE, Equinor ASA, and China Petroleum & Chemical Corporation, each contributing to technology advances and project delivery.

 Methodology & Data Sources